 NOTE: Properly speaking, this is NOT a "mass extinction" as that term is used by paleontologists who work in the rest of the geologic record.
 We see no impact on the marine invertebrate fauna (which are the key aspects of ALL true mass extinctions), nor plants, nor smaller terrestrial fauna.
 It is limited to larger-bodied land mammals and reptiles (including birds).
 That is not so say there are no extinctions among smaller land animals; however, these do not show elevated rates above background (as opposed to the massive die off of large land beasts).

 Regional Patterns: Why No African Megafaunal Extinction?: If we look at the differences in regional intensity of extinction, we notice a pattern among land mammals greater than 40 kg (88 lbs) adult body mass:

 Why this pattern?
-Africa essentially doesn't participate in the extinction (it is essentially background rates), Europe has moderate rates, the Americas very high rates, and the Sahul catastrophic ones.
+Africa essentially doesn't participate in the extinction (it is essentially background rates), India very low rates, Europe has moderate rates, the Americas very high rates, and the Sahul catastrophic ones.